feint-lang/feint/README.md

       might not work as expected.

 ## Custom Types

+TODO: Custom types are still in the idea phase and haven't been implemented.

 - Upper camel case names only
 - Still working out some details